allpro/form-manager/docs/Configuration.md

 1. Use the methods available for setting and getting form-state, primarily:

     ```javascript static
-    form.state(key);         // GETTER
-    form.state(key, value);  // SETTER
+    form.setState(name, value);  // SETTER
+    form.getState(name);         // GETTER
+    form.state(name);            // GETTER ALIAS
     ```

 2. Add a field configuration and specify `isData: false`; then this 'data field' is stored as form-state instead of with other form-data.
-This syntax can be useful to hide the details of what's data and what's state; eg:
+This syntax can be useful to hide the details of what's data and what's state:

     ```javascript static
-    form.data(key);         // GETTER
-    form.data(key, value);  // SETTER
+    form.setValue(name, value);  // SETTER
+    form.getValue(name);         // GETTER
+    form.value(name);            // GETTER ALIAS
     ```

 Below is an example for **syncing category and subcategory lists**.
 It requires a simple onChange function and a little FM configuration.
 Two variations are shown to illustrate the 2 methods described above.